dart-lang/site-www/src/tools/pub/pubspec.md

 - The topic name should consist of lowercase alphanumeric characters or dash (but no double dash), starting with a-z and ending with a-z or 0-9.

-#### Best Practices

-When choosing topics, first look at [existing topics]({{site.pub}}/topics) to check if established topics exist that match your package.
+When choosing topics, consider if [existing topics]({{site.pub}}/topics) are relevant.
+Tagging with existing topics helps users discover your package.

-If you have a number of related packages, tag of all these packages with the same topic.
-Such packages could belong to the same framework and be tagged with the name of the framework.

 ### SDK constraints